pletfix/docs/en/assets.md

     ],

 The destination file on the left side is relative to the `public` folder and requires `.js` as file extension.
-The source list on the right side should contain absolute file names of JavaScript and folders.
+The source list on the right side should contain JavaScript files or folders, with an absolute path or relative to the [base path](helpers#method-base-path).
 Files in the folders which are not JavaScript will be ignored.

 <a name="stylesheets"></a>
 ### Stylesheets